elastos/-Elastos.Net.Hive.DevGuide-/features/integrated-ipfs-for-file-storage.md

 ---
-description: Utilize the strengths of IPFS network to work for Hive
+description: Utilize the strengths of IPFS network to work for Hive, and enhance its accessiblity and redundancy of vault data as well.
 ---

 # Integrated IPFS for file storage